vnglst/learning-lerna/README.md

 Now if you make a small change in one of the packages (for instance beta), Lerna will only bump that package's version if you run `lerna publish`.

 Note: In this case the version of package `usage` will also be bumped (to `0.0.3`) since that package has a dependency on `beta` and it's `package.json` is automatically updated by Lerna.

+## Third party dependencies

+Now what about third party depdencies, like for instance `react`?
+How would you add those as a dependency to your packages -- and keep those up to date?